Posner Maritime Art & the Move from Sail to Steam

 Oil on canvas, 25″ x 33″

 This painting depicts a single-funneled steamship, with two masts and a clipper bow, cutting through stormy seas under a gray-clouded sky.
 The unidentified artist signed the painting “DGY.”
 The Drenthe, a steamer of 2,296 tons, was built at Newcastle, England in 1875.
 Her dimensions were 295 x 36 x 26 feet.
-According to American Lloyd’s Register, which provided information on all seagoing, self-propelled merchant ships of 100 gross tonnes or greater and was published annually, Ruys and Hoven at Rotterdam, the Netherlands owned Drenthe from 1877 to 1883.
+According to the annually published American Lloyd’s Register, which provides information on all seagoing, self-propelled merchant ships of 100 gross tonnes or greater, Drenthe was owned by Ruys and Hoven at Rotterdam, the Netherlands from 1877 to 1883.
 The house flag flying from the mainmast looks like that of Ruys and Sons, of Rotterdam, c.
 1883.

 Scroll through the images below for more detail.